 Innovations have been the focus of implementation efforts in all fields of endeavor in human services, social sciences, agriculture, business, computing, engineering, manufacturing, and so on.
 Standard practices are what we do every day; innovations are something new.
 Innovations are deviations from standard practice.
 Klein and Sorra (1996) define an innovation as “a technology or practice that an organization is using for the first time, regardless of whether other organizations have previously used the technology or practice.”
 Nord and Tucker (1987) and Rogers (1995) have offered similar definitions.

 Active Implementation is focused on realizing socially significant outcomes where populations benefit from high fidelity use of an innovation.
 Thus, it is not sufficient to somehow use an innovation once or a few times.
-To produce wide scale benefits, Usable Innovations are operationalized so they are teachable, learnable, doable, assessable, and scalable in practice by generations of practitioners.
+To produce benefits at scale, Usable Innovations are operationalized so they are teachable, learnable, doable, assessable, and scalable in practice by generations of practitioners.
 The lack of adequately defined programs is an impediment to implementation with good outcomes (e.g. Michie and colleagues, 2005; 2009).
 To begin to address this issue the following criteria are used to define a Usable Innovation (Fixsen, Blase, Metz, & Van Dyke, 2013):

 - Clear description of the innovation

 - Clear Philosophy, Values, and Principles

 - The philosophy, values, and principles that underlie the innovation provide guidance for all treatment decisions, innovation decisions, and evaluations; and are used to promote consistency, integrity, and sustainable effort across all provider organization units.

 - Clear inclusion and exclusion criteria that define the population for which the innovation is intended

 - The criteria define who is most likely to benefit when the innovation is used as intended.